omerfuyar/Code-Foxtrot/README.md

 # Code-Foxtrot
-A full stack test project
+* This project is a test project for developing a full stack web application using MERN stack (React, Node.js, and MongoDB).